EricWarnemundeVertina/Deep-Learning-Methods-for-High-Throughput-MXene-Property-Predictions/README.md

 The MXenes with the most extreme predictions (largest 1,000 and smallest 1,000) across our 13 million MXenes for each of the 9 target properties predicted can be found in the file: extrema_results.csv

+We only provide this small subset of our predictions because the entire prediction dataset is over 1 GB, too large for GitHub.
+Please send me an email at ewvertina@wpi.edu if you would like access to the entire prediction dataset and/or the entire set of generated .cif files, and I would be happy to share the data (though we would have to figure out the best way to share this data).

 * [1] J. Park et al. Active learning framework for expediting the search of thermodynamically stable MXenes in the extensive chemical space.
 ACS Nano, 18(43):29678–29688, 2024.
 PMID: 39401454.
 * [2] B. Anasori and Y. Gogotsi.
 2D Metal Carbides and Nitrides (MXenes) Structure, Properties and Applications.
 Springer, 06 2019.